The list: the most important fashion news for December - ExBulletin

 PatBo’s first sportswear line

 PatBO enters the sportswear space with the launch of its first sports equipment.
-The Brazilian luxury brand’s first performance-based capsule is made from sustainable recycled fabrics with moisture-wicking technology and features iconic PatBO cutouts.
-Among the styles are catsuits, biker shorts, sweat jackets and ultra-high waisted leggings, all priced between $ 128 and $ 178.
+The Brazilian luxury brand’s first performance-based capsule is made from sustainable, recycled fabrics with moisture-wicking technology and features signature PatBO cutouts.
+Styles include jumpsuits, biker shorts, sweat jackets, and ultra-high waisted leggings, all priced between $ 128 and $ 178.

 Available now on PatBO.com